Benjamin Alarie

 Overview

-Benjamin Alarie is Professor and Osler Chair in Business Law at the University of Toronto Faculty of Law.
-He is widely recognised for his contributions at the intersection of artificial intelligence, law, and taxation.
-His research examines how technological change reshapes legal reasoning, the design of tax systems, and the role of courts and regulatory institutions.
+Benjamin Alarie is Professor of Law and the Osler Chair in Business Law at the University of Toronto Faculty of Law.
+His research lies at the intersection of tax law, artificial intelligence, legal theory, and judicial decision-making.
+He studies how computational systems are changing legal reasoning and professional practice, and how legal institutions can become more predictable, accessible, and responsive.

 Areas of Interest